deveaswj/deveaswj/README.md

 ### 🌱 Fun Facts

-- I live in Tulsa with my partner and our pets
+- I can speak and read some Spanish, little bits of Japanese and Russian, and I'm currently attempting to learn Hawaiian
 - I design tabletop games for fun—I've created several original ones since 2020
 - I enjoy world-building, and am planning a branching ("CYOA"-style) novel based on concepts I've been developing
 - I once built a forest growth simulator that ran statistical models on *millions* of real acres of land